World of Warcraft: Legion

 World of Warcraft: Legion is the sixth expansion set in the massively multiplayer online role-playing game (MMORPG) World of Warcraft, following Warlords of Draenor.
 It was announced on August 6, 2015 at Gamescom 2015.
 The expansion was released on August 30, 2016.

-The expansion raises the existing level cap from 100 to 110, features artifact weapons for each class's specializations, includes a new area on Azeroth called the Broken Isles and introduces the demon hunter hero class that starts at level 98.
+The expansion raised the existing level cap from 100 to 110, features artifact weapons for each class's specializations, includes a new area on Azeroth called the Broken Isles and introduces the demon hunter hero class that started at level 98.
 It initially included ten 5-man dungeons and two raids.

 Gameplay

-The expansion allows players to level up to 110 in the Broken Isles, an increase from the cap of 100 in the previous expansion Warlords of Draenor.
+At release, the expansion allowed players to level up to 110 in the Broken Isles, an increase from the cap of 100 in the previous expansion Warlords of Draenor.
 Initially, there were ten dungeons in 7.0 with patch 7.1 adding the revamped Karazhan dungeon, patch 7.2 adding Cathedral of the Eternal Night and patch 7.3 adding the Seat of the Triumvirate on the planet Argus - the headquarters of the Burning Legion and the former home of the Draenei.
 There are four raid tiers in Legion, with the first tier being The Emerald Nightmare that opened three weeks after Legion's release along with the small raid Trial of Valor that opened in patch 7.1, the second raid tier The Nighthold in patch 7.1.5, the third raid tier Tomb of Sargeras in patch 7.2.5 and the final raid tier is Antorus, the Burning Throne on Argus in patch 7.3.2.
 After Emerald Nightmare was opened, Mythic Plus dungeons and Legions first player versus player (PvP) season began.
 PvP seasons usually follow raid tiers or major patches, with Season 6 beginning after Antorus opened.

 The development team made a number of changes to the PvP aspects of the game.
 There is a PvP honor system that unlocks PvP honor talents and there are separate abilities for use only in PvP that are not available in regular gameplay.
 Honor talents are abilities earned through increased levels in PvP and are activated while players engage in PvP.
 Once players hit maximum honor level, they can choose to earn a prestige level that resets the honor talents earned and gives cosmetic bonuses.
 In PvP combat, gear will be nullified and all bonuses related to gear will be deactivated, with the exception of artifact weapons and their related powers.
 Instead, the game will predetermine a set of stats configured to a player's specialization that can be modified for class balance purposes.
 However, a player's average item level will still factor in PvP; every point above item level 800 results in a 0.1% increase to a player's PvP stats.